 Another major part of being a leader is establishing a team mentality with your employees.
 Even if your company is three people, if everyone isn’t working together to achieve organizational goals, you won’t get there.
 This ties in closely with communication.
 You must convey the goals and then convince everyone to work towards those goals.

-Women will build relationships, which build teams, which encourage workers to stay.
+Women will build relationships, which build teams, which encourages workers to stay.
 Feeling a part of a team, buying into the goals of the company, will keep businesses successful and employees engaged.

 Irene Rosenfeld, CEO of the global good company Mondelez, is well aware of what it takes to build a team in today’s business world.
 Probably her most famous quote is about this subject: “Our emerging workforce is not interested in command-and-control leadership.
 They don’t want to do things because I said so; they want to do things because they want to do them.”